991jo/srcds_exporter/README.md

 - [ ] investigate aiorcon not timing out properly
 - [ ] make ip and port configurable
 - [ ] add a systemd unit file

+## More information

+I wrote a blog post about this exporter.
+You can find it [here](http://swagspace.org/posts/srcds-exporter.html)